Prerequisite/Corequisite Key

 EDGEC 507

-Methods of Teaching Young Children with Special Needs
+Methods of Teaching Young Children with Disabilities

 2 credit hours

 This course provides an overview of early childhood special education history and philosophy, reflected in current practices, curriculum development, materials selection, assistive technology use, adapted assessment, and intervention planning in the context of collaborative services to young children with disabilities.
+Offered fall and spring.

 EDGEC 509